ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/nic.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the nic will be created
-	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `firewallType` (string)
-	* description: The type of firewall rules that will be allowed on the NIC.
-If not specified, the default INGRESS value is used.
-	* possible values: "BIDIRECTIONAL";"EGRESS";"INGRESS"
-* `mac` (string)
-	* description: The MAC address of the NIC.

 ### Required Properties